 Garry Hubert is a Navy Brat.
-His father’s career as a Chief Warrant Bos’n took the family around the United States including living in Norfolk, Virginia and San Diego, California.
-His father’s last duty station was the Fleet Ready Reserve, Stockton, California.
-Garry attended the local junior college before attending and graduating from the University of California, Berkeley with a degree in Criminology.
-Law school followed and he graduated with his Juris Doctor Degree from Berkeley Law in 1968.
+His father’s career as a Chief Warrant Bos’n took the family around the United States and ended in Stockton, California.
+Garry attended the local junior college before graduating from the University of California, Berkeley with an A. B. in Criminology.
+Law school followed and he graduated with a Juris Doctor Degree from Berkeley Law in 1968.

 Bob Jans is former owner and President of Cook DuPage Transportation Co., Inc., Chicago, Illinois, which provides transportation to the mobility limited in the Chicagoland area.
 He joined the United States Air Force in 1964 and was honorably discharged in 1968.

 In 1968, he became Managing Director of Pengo Henderson Ltd., which manufactured augur drilling machines in Bristol, England.
 Returning to the United States, he became employed at Carey Limousine, Chicago, IL and became President in 1972.
 Having a vision of transportation for individuals who are mobility limited, he formed Cook DuPage Transportation Co. in 1975 and successfully obtained contracts with Chicago Transit Authority and subsequently Pace Bus.

 He was a member of Rotary One 1977 to 1990, and is currently a member of the Brookfield Chamber of Commerce.

 VP Region 2 – Jeff Yundt (IN)

 Past Chairperson – Michael Shyne (NM)